blockblaz/.github/profile/README.md

 # blockblaz
-**blockblaz** is a blockchain research and development unit focused on ethereum ecosystem.
+**blockblaz** is a blockchain research and development unit focused on ethereum L1.

 # Expertise
 blockblaz has extensive expertise and deep working knowledge ranging from active client development, to spec contribution and blockchain research, to managing and running staking node operations as well as blockchain tooling development and deployment.